openSUSE/xml-group-manager/README.md

 Suboptions:
   -f, --file      input XML-File with the
                   XML-Deglarations
-  -c, --catalog   set the default output catalog
+  -c, --catalog   set the default output catalog file
-                  or file else /etc/xml/catalog is used
+                  else /etc/xml/catalog is used
 ```